 SQL Server Database Migration Steps and Types

 Nowadays several organizations and individual SQL project managers have the desire to know SQL Server database migration steps.
 There are multiple reasons for doing SQL Server migration but for new users, this is a complicated task.
-Hence, various users want to know about SQL Server database migration best practices.
+Hence, various users want to know about database migration best practices.

-As we all know, SQL Server database migration is moving an SQL database from one place to another.
+As we all know, SQL migration is moving an SQL database from one place to another.
 But this task has some complexity when following steps as users have concerns about losing crucial data and server downtime because it may affect the business revenue.

 Recommended: Manual Methods to Recover Deleted Table Data in SQL Server

-SQL Server Database Migration Issues and Reasons
+SQL Server Migration Issues and Reasons

 • As we all know that Microsoft officially stopped support for old SQL Server versions such as SQL Server 2008/R2 and SQL Server 2012.
 Thus users don’t want to compromise security hence they may prefer SQL server database migration from 2008/2012 to the latest SQL editions.